NyoroGiraffe/Experi-City/06_Actions/NCP.md

 - cultivating meaningful personal experiences.

 Players may always request revisions until the story reflects the narrative they genuinely wish to experience.

 ---

+### Not Suitable Games

+Narrative Cultivation is primarily intended for:

+- single-player experiences,
+- or small groups that intentionally share the same evolving narrative.

+Because players may cultivate different histories, relationships, world structures, or long-term consequences, Narrative Cultivation does not assume that every player continuously shares one identical world state.

+Games requiring complete synchronization of world history and geography among all players are generally outside the current design goals of Narrative Engine.

+Future technologies may enable broader synchronization, but such support is outside the current design goals.

+---